 Never try to break an ice dam yourself.
 Spraying the ice dam with a hose on a warm day can create channels in the dam that allow the built-up water to escape, but this is only a very temporary solution.
 Trying to knock off the ice dam could damage your roof, so call a roofer immediately if you notice ice dams forming on your roof.

-- Roof Leaks – If your roof is older or it’s been subjected to harsh weather in recent years, you could be at risk for roof leaks.
-Leaks typically occur if you have shingles that are missing or broken.
-Your roof flashing could also be compromised.
-If this happens, your home is at a greater risk for water penetrating into your attic.
-This could prove hazardous to the roof structure and damage to insulation.
+If your roof is older or it’s been subjected to harsh weather in recent years, you could be at risk for roof leaks.
+Leaks are most common in spots where shingles are missing or broken.
+Your roof may also leak if your roof flashing is compromised.
+Loose or rusted flashing puts your home at a higher risk for water penetrating your attic.
+This could prove hazardous to the roof structure and damage insulation.
 If it goes unnoticed for an extended amount of time, it could also decay or discolor the interior walls and ceiling of your dwelling.

-- Potential Roof Collapse – If your roof has seen little to no maintenance over the years, it could be at a high risk of caving.
-If you experience significant amounts of snow, it could build up and place pressure on the rotted, damaged or weaker areas of the roof.
+If your roof has seen little to no maintenance over many years, it could be at a high risk of caving in.
+While this is rare, it is more common in homes that have neglected to maintain their roofs.
+If you experience significant amounts of snow, the snow could build up and place pressure on the rotted, damaged, or otherwise weakened areas of the roof.

-No matter the age or condition of your roof, it’s important that your roofer inspects it on a regular basis to ensure that the above problems don’t occur.
-With a quick inspection, we’ll be able to identify any potential risks and repair them before they become an issue.
+No matter the age or condition of your roof, it’s vital that your roofer inspect it regularly to ensure that the above winter dangers for your roof don’t occur.
+With a quick inspection, Eagle Watch Roofing can identify any potential risks and repair them before they become an issue.